 I’m not convinced by the protection argument.

 Sure, it might be part of it, but I don’t think it’ the main reason.

-Strong men are also better batterer and there is no amount of strong that will keep wild animals or organized incursions from another tribe.
+Strong men are also better batterer and there is no amount of strength that will keep wild animals or organized incursions from another tribe.
 Or even from even a faction of one’s own tribe, for that matter.

 - Women want similar men so that they keep providing